bnarath/YouTube_Trending/README.md

 <hr>

-**We define popularity(longevity) as the number the days of trending.
-Almost all categories have a varying popularity.**
-**However, it looks like "Non-profit & Activism" tend to have relatively shorter limelight.**
+**We define popularity as the number of days videos trended.
+Almost all categories have a varying popularity; however, "Non-profit & Activism" tended to have relatively shorter limelight.**

 <img src="youtube-trending/Image/Popularity_Across_Categories.png" alt="Category_Vs_Trending" width="800"/>